 7. Not Understanding What You Have to Pay out of Pocket

 Even if you enroll in a Medicare Advantage or Medigap plan, you may still owe monthly premiums.
-That means that even though your Medicare Advantage plan may have a $0 premium, you may also have to pay the Part B premium, which is $135.50 in 2019.
+That means that even though your Medicare Advantage plan may have a $0 premium, you may also have to pay the Part B premium, which is $144.60 in 2020 (unless you have high income).

 You may also have to pay copays or coinsurance.
 You may owe a copay, which is a fixed amount you pay for services such as doctor’s appointments with many MA plans.
 Coinsurance is a percentage of covered services.
 Original Medicare pays about 80 percent of approved costs and you are responsible for the other 20 percent.
 Your cost sharing for covered services may be different if you’re enrolled in a MA or Medicare Supplement plan.